NBA MVP Odds 2023: Who's the Favorite?

 NBA Awards Odds FAQs

 Kareen Abdul-Jabbar was NBA MVP six times.
 Bill Russell and Michael Jordan won five apiece.
-James and Wilt Chamberlain each won four MVPs, James getting two with the Cavs.
+James and Wilt Chamberlain each won four MVPs, and Jokic won three times in a four-season span while leading the Denver Nuggets.

 Author